Outpatient Management of Fever and Neutropenia in Adults Treated for Malignancy

 • Chest imaging study for patients with signs and/or symptoms of lower respiratory tract infection, and consider chest imaging for other patients.

 Patients with an influenza-like illness (sudden onset of a respiratory illness characterized by fever and cough and ≥ one of malaise, sore throat, coryza, arthralgias, or myalgias) in the setting of seasonal community-acquired respiratory illnesses should have a nasopharyngeal swab obtained for detection of influenza.
-In some settings, such as patients with such symptoms in the setting of hematologic malignancy and HSCT, strong consideration should be given to obtaining expanded viral panels for detection of additional respiratory viruses (Influenza virus, Parainfluenza virus, Adenovirus, Coronavirus, Respiratory syncytial virus, Human metapneumovirus, and Rhinovirus). ( IC , L , M )
+In some settings, such as patients with such symptoms in the setting of hematologic malignancy and HSCT, strong consideration should be given to obtaining expanded viral panels for detection of additional respiratory viruses (Influenza virus, Parainfluenza virus, Adenovirus, Coronavirus, Respiratory syncytial virus, Human metapneumovirus, and Rhinovirus). ( EB , L , M )

 614